 Freudian psychoanalysis requires trainee therapists to undergo a full course of therapy themselves before they get to inflict it on their patients.
 Maybe psychiatrists should have to take courses of antidepressants and antipsychotics as part of their training?
 Or as the psychopathic bounty hunter said to the doctor in Joss Whedon's Firefly -

-Dr Simon Tam
+Dr Simon Tam: No.

-: You oughta be shot.
+Jubal Early: You oughta be shot.
 Or stabbed.
 Lose a leg.
 To be a surgeon, you know?
 Know what kind of pain you're dealing with.
 They make psychiatrists get psychoanalyzed before they can get certified, but they don't make a surgeon get cut on.
 That seem right to you?

 - Firefly